carvil/dash-it/README.md

     cd dash-it
     bundle install

 If you don't want to use postgres in development mode, change the gemfile to use sqlite3 instead (and change the database.yml file).
-Then, run the migration:
+Then, create the database and run the migrations:

+    bundle exec rake db:create
     bundle exec rake db:migrate

 To get started right away with a test user (complete with an example project and some todos), run: